 Thyroid lab tests offer a way for us to potentially look into the cells and look into deiodinase activity.

-They won't allow us to look at the tissue-specific activity (for instance, how well is your pituitary functioning vs your heart and so on) but it can give us a general idea as to how they are functioning in the entire body.
+They won’t allow us to look at the tissue-specific activity (for instance, how well is your pituitary functioning vs. your heart and so on) but they can give us a general idea as to how they are functioning in the entire body.

 We know from basic thyroid physiology, that in order for T4 to become activated it must be acted upon by either D1 or D2.